 7. Take Candid Photos at Home

-The key here is to frame your subjects in a way that looks natural and says something about the relationships between the people you’re photographing.
-You’ll want to position yourself to catch actions and reactions, and although you’re not necessarily building a narrative with the images, these photos should feel like a slice of your subjects’ life story.
+You’ll want to position yourself to catch actions and reactions..
+You’re not building a narrative with the images.
+But these photos should feel like a slice of your subjects’ life stories.

 If something goes awry and the toddler causes mischief, keep shooting.
-This style of photography is all about about candid moments, and something going wrong can sometimes create genuine laughs.
+This style of photography is all about candid moments.
+And something going wrong can sometimes create genuine laughs.